 - informs local authorities and schools about the importance of providing support and using appropriate PDA strategies and interventions.
 This helps to avoid school exclusion.

 To begin the diagnosis process, ask your GP for a referral to a local paediatrician or team who specialise in autism spectrum disorders.
 The recognition of PDA and ability to make a differential diagnosis my vary regionally, but it should still be possible for whoever you see to give you a detailed profile of your child's strengths and needs.

-Advice and support in making a diagnosis can also be sought from the Elizabeth Newson Centre (Autism East Midlands), the PDA society and the NAS helpline.
+Advice and support in making a diagnosis can also be sought from the Elizabeth Newson Centre (Autism East Midlands), the PDA society and our Helpline.